OPEN Alliance SIG: Members

 Founding members of the OPEN Alliance SIG are BMW, Broadcom and NXP Semiconductors.
-In November 2011 the companies C&S, UNH-IOL, Harman, Hyundai, Freescale and Jaguar Landrover joined the OPEN Alliance SIG.
+In November 2011 the companies C&S, UNH-IOL, Harman, Hyundai, Freescale and Jaguar Land Rover joined the OPEN Alliance SIG.
 Continental, TÜV Nord, Valeo and JAE Europe joined in December.

 Since that time membership has surged to more than 300 members (as of March 22, 2016).

 Membership allows companies to influence the specifications and early access to the standard specifications.

 There are two types of members, Promoters and Adopters: